AreaLayer/Dharma/README.md

 # Dharma

-Crowdfuding on Liquid for Startups and Bitcoin-only projects and products
+Crowdfuding on Liquid for Startups, Bitcoin-only projects and products

 # How works?